← NTD readiness

 Shape data usually comes from the software that builds your feed, not from hand-drawn maps.
 If a vendor or scheduling tool produces your GTFS export, ask for shapes.txt in the export, with trips.shape_id set to match.
 If some trips already have shapes, the remaining work is to fill in the rest so every trip has a path.

-After you republish, the next daily run re-checks your feed and the readiness line on your agency's page updates on its own.
+After you republish, the next completed scoring run re-checks your feed and the readiness line on your agency's page updates on its own.

 Where tracked feeds stand